botlnec/islp/docs/sols/chapter3/exercise15.md

     strong multicollinearity or other numerical problems.

-Inspecting the t-statistics and p-values from the table above indicates that we can reject the null-hypothesis at the 1% level for every predictor except DIS and RAD.
+Inspecting the t-statistics and p-values from the table above indicates that we can reject the null-hypothesis at the 1% level only for DIS and RAD.

 ## (c)